How Your Menstrual Cycle Affects Your Mood

 The follicular phase begins with the start of your period and ends with ovulation.
 During this phase, the pituitary gland produces FSH (follicle-stimulating hormone), which stimulates the ovary to produce follicles containing immature eggs.
 One egg typically matures during the follicular phase, usually around day 10-28 of your cycle.

 Physically: The two-week follicular phase is often the best time for energy levels.
-It's recommended to make the most of this phase by engaging in regular exercise.
+It's recommended to make the most of this phase by exercising regularly.

-Mentally: Brain fog is often lifted during the follicular phase, as it is accompanied by improved mental clarity and increased creativity.
-Now’s a good time to schedule some brainstorming sessions at work and impress the socks off your boss!
+Mentally: Brain fog is often lifted during the follicular phase, accompanied by improved mental clarity and increased creativity.
+Now’s a good time to schedule some brainstorming sessions and impress your boss!

 Ovulation